Karsdorf

 Karsdorf is a municipality in the Burgenlandkreis district, in Saxony-Anhalt, Germany.

 Geography

 Karsdorf is located between Nebra (Unstrut) and Burgscheidungen on the Unstrut.
 In Steigra branches off in southwest direction a side road from the state road 180, which leads to Karsdorf.
 Districts of the municipality are Karsdorf, Wetzendorf and Wennungen.

 History

 Karsdorf remains

 Recently, Karsdorf became known for its genetic testimonies.
-Haak et al. published an older, male individual "KAR6a, dated with 5207 to 5070 BC into the Early-Neolithic Linear Pottery, having the Human mitochondrial DNA haplogroup H1 and the Y-haplogroup R.
+Haak et al. published the DNA of an older, male individual "KAR6a" from Karsdorf.
+He belonged to the Human mitochondrial DNA haplogroup H1 and the Y-haplogroup R, and was dated ca 5207-5070 BC, which was the time of the Early-Neolithic Linear Pottery.

-The other, female individuum was dated with 2564-2475 cal.
-BC into the Corded Ware culture (German Schnurkeramik) and had the mitochondrial haplogroup H.
+The other, female individual was dated ca 2564-2475 cal.
+BC, the time of the Corded Ware culture (German Schnurkeramik); she belonged to the mitochondrial haplogroup H.